zephyrproject-rtos/zephyr/doc/board/frdm_k64f.rst

 .. _frdm_k64f:

-Freescale FRDM-K64F
+NXP FRDM-K64F
 ###################

 Overview
 ********

-The frdm_k64f board configuration is used by Zephyr applications that run on the Freescale Freedom Development Platform (FRDM-K64F).
+The frdm_k64f board configuration is used by Zephyr applications that run on the NXP Freedom Development Platform (FRDM-K64F).
 It provides support for an ARM Cortex-M4 CPU and the following devices:

 * Nested Vectored Interrupt Controller (NVIC)